infantiablue/techika/src/blog/posts/follow-your-passion.md

 > Notice what holds your attention.
 Build skill around it.
 Test whether it helps others.
 Keep enough stability to continue.
 Let your direction change as you learn.

-This version is less romantic, but more humane.
+This version is less romantic, but more practical.

 It accepts that interest matters.
 It also accepts that people need food, rest, security, and room to make mistakes.
 It makes space for a career that begins as curiosity, develops through practice, and becomes sustainable through usefulness.